MethodicalAcceleratorDesign/MAD-NG/docs/source/cplxnum.rst

 Operators
 =========

-In this section, :const:`num` and :const:`cpx` are generic names for respectively real and complex numbers.
+In this section, :const:`num` and :const:`cpx` are generic names used respectively for real and complex numbers.

 .. function:: -cpx